 3. Invest in a feeding pillow!
 They are great in the early days!
 I personally had one that was also used as a pregnancy pillow.
 Failing that a normal pillow or cushion does the job.

 4. Don’t worry about Dad not bonding with the baby through feeding!
-There are lots of others things Dad’s can do such as; taking baby for a walk in the pram or a sling; bathing baby; reading baby a story; or having a cuddle whilst you have a rest!
+There are lots of other things Dad’s can do in the early days/weeks such as; taking baby for a walk in the pram or a sling; bathing baby; reading baby a story; or having a cuddle whilst you have a rest!

 7. Stay hydrated.
 Drink lots of water.
 My advice here is to invest in a good water bottle and train up your partner to bring a glass of water to you as you feed!